nollyenterprise/examportal/readme.md

 <br><br>
 <br><br>
  Installation: <br>
-    Install the database.sql file on your mysql database.
+    Install the database.sql file on your mysql database. <br>
-    Update the base_url and database parameters on the file path => /application/config/sq_config.php Run the project.
+    Update the base_url and database parameters on the file path => /application/config/sq_config.php <br>
+    Run the project.